libp2p/docs/content/reference/dos-mitigation.md

 In rust-libp2p you can do something similar yourself by logging a sample of connection events from [SwarmEvent](https://docs.rs/libp2p/latest/libp2p/swarm/enum.SwarmEvent.html).

+js-libp2p logs to stdout based on the contents of the `DEBUG` environmental variable.
+This can be set to log everything with `DEBUG=*`, individual components `DEBUG=libp2p:connection-manager*,libp2p:upgrader*`.

+In the browser you can set `localStorage.debug = 'libp2p:connection-manager*,libp2p:upgrader*'` to achieve the same thing.

+If the logs are too verbose you can also exclude components trace logging `DEBUG=libp2p:*,-*:trace` and the value of the variable is consulted at runtime so you can alter the amount or type of logging while your application is running.

 ## How to block a misbehaving peer